About Dr Mine Conkbayir

-She is currently undertaking a PhD in early childhood education and neuroscience to develop her work in the complex and challenging subject of infant brain development.
+She has recently completed a PhD in early childhood education and neuroscience to develop her work in the complex and challenging subject of infant brain development.
 Her key objective is to bridge the gap between neuroscience and Early Years discourse and practice.
 She hopes that her research will provide the necessary evidence to seek solutions to this persistent issue, with the ultimate goal of enhancing provision for babies, children and young adults.

 Hello and welcome to my website!